-In recent drawing series, Burga affirms her commitment to the destabilization of ubiquitous and singular authorship by appropriating subject matter from newspaper clippings and children’s drawings.
-As she explains, “I want to escape from the artist’s taste and from subjective self-abstraction, because the worst thing an artist can do is to be self-complacent and please the public.
+In later drawing series, Burga affirmed her commitment to the destabilization of ubiquitous and singular authorship by appropriating subject matter from newspaper clippings and children’s drawings.
+As she explained, “I want to escape from the artist’s taste and from subjective self-abstraction, because the worst thing an artist can do is to be self-complacent and please the public.
 I’ve always believed that.”

-Teresa Burga is also represented by Galerie Barbara Thumm, Berlin.
+The Estate of Teresa Burga is also represented by Galerie Barbara Thumm, Berlin.